 Why is the pancreas important?

 The pancreas is a small, light pink, glandular organ that is situated between the stomach and the duodenum (part of the small intestines).
-It has many important functions, all of which can be classified in two main categories namely endocrine and exocrine.
+It has many important functions, all of which can be classified into two main categories namely endocrine and exocrine.

 Help!
 My pet has just drank some Anti-Freeze